 certified bracing wires (it is diamond braced, with flying, landing and incidence wires), and

-a study on load testing of types of bamboo, in comparison to aluminium, which was used again for the outriggers.
+a study on load testing of types of bamboo, in comparison to aluminium and ash, which was used again for the outriggers.

-The wing-tip auxiliary floats, originally known locally as ‘Wakefield sausages’, now have three watertight compartments.
+The auxiliary inflated wingtip floats, originally known locally as ‘Wakefield sausages’, now are rigid and have 3 watertight compartments.

-Computer modelling has enabled gathering of data and verification of the overall replica aeroplane’s design, leading to some bracing wires being replaced with steel tubes, and additional tubes installed.
+Computer modelling enabled the gathering of data and verification of the overall replica aeroplane’s design, leading to some bracing wires being replaced with steel tubes, and additional tubes installed.

-Photos of the replica build (Note the aluminium outriggers prior to the change to bamboo) and of surviving parts are here.
+Photos during the replica build (Note the aluminium outriggers prior to the change to bamboo) and of surviving parts are here.

 FOR AN INTERACTIVE 3D MODEL OF THE REPLICA WATERBIRD, click here